ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 The headings in brackets are group names, which are used in classifying hosts and deciding what hosts you are controlling at what times and for what purpose.
+Group names should follow the same guidelines as :ref:`valid_variable_names`.

 Here's that same basic inventory file in YAML format: